openSUSE/iguana/README.md

 Every container started by iguana is running in **privileged** mode with host networking.
 They will have `/iguana` volume bind mounted to provide sharing configuration and results between containers and host.

 Machine ID is provided in `/iguana/machine-id` file.

+Iguana **expects** `/iguana/newroot_device` file after last container is finished.
+This file is in format

+    `device mountpoint`

+Where Iguana will mount these devices before dracut will try to do switch root.

 ## Contributing